 Judging of the Emerging Environmental Professional Award

 The nominations for the Emerging Environmental Professional Award will be judged by representatives of the Board of Directors of the EMA of BC.
 The final Emerging Environmental Professional Award winner will be selected by June 10, 2025, and will be sealed in an envelope until the Awards Celebration.
-The decisions of the judges are final
+The decisions of the judges are final.

 Description of Category Criteria for Environmental Awards